 - Do you like to listen and help individuals work through big decisions?

 - Are you interested in helping those with mental illness learn how to thrive?

 At the heart of a counselor is the desire to help people overcome brokenness and pursue wholeness in life.
-Counselors are professionals who minister through a willingness to invest their time and energy in the lives of others.
-A growing number of churches and ministries are recognizing the need to partner with trained and licensed counselors to care for their people.
+Professional counselors support people through their clinical expertise and willingness to invest their time and energy in the lives of others.

 - School: CU Online

 - Location: Grand Rapids